Supernatural (American TV series): Season 5

 The fifth season consists of 22 episodes that aired on Thursdays at 9:00 pm beginning September 10, 2009, and ending May 13, 2010.
 This season was rumored to be the last season, but Padalecki and Ackles had contracts for a sixth season, and The CW renewed it on February 16, 2010.

 The fifth season revolves around the fight to stop Lucifer and save the world from the Apocalypse.
 In the end, Sam throws himself and Adam into the Cage to trap Lucifer once more.
 Castiel is resurrected by God and returns to heaven to restore order.
 Dean returns to his old girlfriend Lisa to live a normal life.
 Sam is mysteriously freed of the Cage.

+Sera Gamble era

 Season 6

 The sixth season consists of 22 episodes that aired on Fridays at 9:00 pm beginning September 24, 2010, and ending May 20, 2011.
 Beginning with this season, Kripke left as showrunner, leaving executive producer Sera Gamble to take over the reins.

 Sam and Dean are forced to work to capture Alpha monsters for Crowley.
 Dean discovers that Sam's soul is still in the Cage, so he implores the Horseman Death to retrieve it.
 The brothers discover Castiel has orchestrated all of these events from behind the scenes and was working with Crowley the entire time.
 Castiel proceeds with his plan, absorbing all the souls from purgatory and pronouncing himself God.